 From Marla – “I am releasing the pattern of going to the computer in the morning before I do my meditation and journaling.
 When I go to the computer first, it throws off my whole day.
 When I take my quiet, grounding sacred time first – my whole day flows.
 What are you ready to release?”

-From Kate – “Right now I am letting go of trying to do everything myself.
+From a client – “Right now I am letting go of trying to do everything myself.
 Forcing the ‘I can do it ALL’ mentality has really taken a toll on me energetically, emotionally and physically.
 I’m practicing delegating some things to free me up.
 Then I can do what I most want.
 What is one thing you could hire out or ask someone to help with?”